jackgill/scrat-dcpu/README.markdown

 # Limitations:

-* No interrupts
-* None of the 1.7 special opcodes have been implemented yet
+* Monitor doesn't support color, or blinking
-* GUI is still rather primitive
+* GUI is still rather primitive, only supports stepping through code
 * No keyboard input
 * Emulator does not simulate clock